AndrewChild/The-Garden-Guidebook/README.md

 - Consider adding a master codex of routes and their aliases
 - Consider adding a section for eliminates (KISS, enchilad original, and spraycation. probably others too)
 - Add map of strangelove/young juicy area
+- add note about loose rock on big iron
+- add note about washed out trail to cabbage patch
+- change pink tag info to note
+- add topos and map for garden cliffs
 - Topos to redo:
 	- blowie
 	- Francois